 |Date||P/E (TTM)||CAPE Ratio||Annual Total Return (TTM)||Dividend Yield (TTM)|

-To examine the global CAPE ratios for the past 20 years, purchase the Global Valuations Database by Siblis Research that provides Shiller PE ratios of 18 nations, including Dividend Yields and Total Market Cap to GNI ratios of 28 countries.
+To examine the global CAPE ratios for the past 20+ years, purchase the Global Valuations Database by Siblis Research that provides Shiller PE ratios of 22 nations (for Canada/TSX since 1982), including Dividend Yields and Total Market Cap to GNI ratios of 28 countries.
 Check a sample dataset from here.

 How the index total return is calculated?